Dear Male who is frightened by the #MeToo and #TimesUp movement,

 Let me be clear: when she looks like she’s OK and cooperative or cheerful, it may well be that she is trying to avoid negative consequences.
 When she looks like she’s fine with it, it’s very possible she’s respecting your power and privilege.
 She’s complying with personal responses because of your professional power.

-When you receive external consent only because of the power differential and cultural expectations and situational pressure it is a actually a no that you can’t see.
+When you receive external consent only because of the power differential and cultural expectations and situational pressure it is actually a no that you can’t see.

 All no‘s matter.